NVIDIA/nvidia-gpio-status-handler/README.md

 >**NOTE: log_cmd could be installed into the target firmware filesystem.**

 ### Docker Image for Building & Debugging
+:warning: **Not maintained!** May need extensive work to work as described.

 A docker image is used for code building and debugging.
 It needs to be created for the first time by,
 ``` shell
 $ ./buildenv create